 Are sugar alcohols safe to eat?
 In short — yes — sugar alcohols are generally safe to consume; however, they should be eaten in careful moderation.

 The side effects of eating sugar alcohols are referred to as “frequency-based adverse effects,” which means that eating too much in one day or eating them too often throughout a single week can lead to some uncomfortable symptoms.

 “Sugar alcohols are slowly and incompletely absorbed from the small intestine into the blood,” explains the IFICF.
 “Once absorbed, they are converted to energy by processes that require little or no insulin.
 Some of the sugar alcohol is not absorbed into the blood.
 These pass through the small intestine and are fermented by bacteria in the large intestine.”

-Common side-effects of eating too many sugar alcohols in one day are
+Common side effects of eating too much sugar alcohol in one day are

 - Loose stools